Information for Parents

 Any and all information that students share with the UCC remains strictly confidential with very few exceptions, (e.g., when they represent a clear and present danger to themselves or others).
 Confidentiality is the cornerstone of the counseling process, and is a necessary ingredient for the development of trust.
 The UCC maintains files that are separate from other University files, and are not shared with anyone without express written permission from the student.

 You are naturally interested in the quality of mental health care that your student receives while at Loyola.
-We have an interdisciplinary staff comprised of licensed professionals in the fields of psychology, counseling, and social work, as well as a board certified psychiatrist.
+We have an interdisciplinary staff of licensed professionals in the fields of psychology, counseling, and social work, as well as a board-certified psychiatrist.
 For more information about our team, please visit our Staff page.

 If your student needs assistance with transitioning his or her mental health care to the UCC or an off-campus treatment provider(s), such as a counselor or psychiatrist, in the Greater New Orleans area, the student is requested to call the UCC at (504) 865-3835 as soon as possible to schedule a case management appointment.
 Additionally, if your student is in need of academic accommodations, please visit Loyola’s Office for Accessible Education for more information.

-Transition Year is a helpful online resource center that provides a wealth of information to students and parents about how to successfully navigate the college transition, especially as it relates to emotional well-being.
+The JED Foundation is a helpful online resource center that includes information to students and parents about how to successfully navigate the college transition, especially as it relates to emotional well-being.